amesgames/RenderDevice/README.md

 * Samples
     * Triangle: renders a static, solid-colored triangle in normalized device coordinates
-    * Cube: renders a textured cube and supports the ability to rotate the cube with the left mouse button
+    * Cube: renders a textured cube and supports the ability to rotate the cube with the left mouse button and zoom in and out with the mouse scroll wheel

 ## Roadmap